102nd Heavy Anti-Aircraft Regiment, Royal Artillery: Middle East

-102nd HAA Regiment had joined Middle East Forces (MEF) by late May 1943, and by early July it had been assigned to Ninth Army in Palestine and Syria.
-At the end of the year 102nd HAA Rgt was part of 1 AA Bde, which was responsible for the Levant area, including Haifa, Homs and Baalbek.
+102nd HAA Regiment had joined Middle East Forces (MEF) by late May 1943, and by early July, it had been assigned to Ninth Army in Palestine and Syria.
+At the end of the year, 102nd HAA Rgt was part of 1 AA Bde, which was responsible for the Levant area, including Haifa, Homs and Baalbek.

 Earlier in the war, Haifa had been an important naval base and oil terminal.
 However, since the North African Campaign ended in May 1943, MEF had become a military backwater.
 At the beginning of 1944, the Eastern Mediterranean AA Group began to be run down: the air threat had diminished and the need to provide manpower for combat tasks elsewhere had become urgent.
 Surplus AA units in the region started to be disbanded; 102nd HAA Rgt was placed in suspended animation on 16 January 1944 and its personnel redeployed elsewhere.

 Postwar

 When the TA was reconstituted on 1 January 1947, 102nd HAA Rgt was reformed as 502 (Ulster) (Mixed) Heavy Anti-Aircraft Regiment ('Mixed' indicating that members of the Women's Royal Army Corps were now integrated into the unit).
 Regimental HQ was now at Ormeau Road, Belfast.
 It formed part of 51 (Ulster) AA Brigade (the wartime 3 AA Bde).

-When AA Command was disbanded on 10 March 1955, there were wholesale mergers amongst its units.
+When AA Command was disbanded on 10 March 1955, there was a large-scale reorganisation of its units.
 All the AA units in Northern Ireland were amalgamated into 245 (Ulster) Light Anti-Aircraft Regiment, to which 502 HAA Rgt contributed R Battery.
 With the reduction of the TA into the Territorial and Army Volunteer Reserve in 1967, this regiment in turn was amalgamated to form 102 (Ulster & Scottish) Light Air Defence Regiment.